 Nottingham Racecourse is a thoroughbred racing venue that is positioned in Nottinghamshire in England.
 Located near Colwick Park near the River Trent, the facility is an estimated three kilometres from the city centre.

-There are in fact two courses at the racecourse – one inside of the other.
+Perhaps you would like to visit this page if you love casinos.
+But back to Nottingham racecourse, there are in fact two courses at the racecourse – one inside of the other.
 Both courses measure about a one-and-a-half mile and left-handed.
 The inner course is usually used during autumn and spring and measures about five furlongs straight.
 The outer one is often made use of during summer events and measures about six furlongs straight.
 One of the most outstanding attributes of these courses is that they have relatively gentle turns and have minor gradients despite its home finish being really sharp.
 Due to its unique set of distinct characteristics, Nottingham is ideal for balanced horses as opposed to those that have long strides.

 The sporting venue was moved to its present site in 1892.
 After being transferred to Colwick Park in 1892, the facility continued growing in fame and popularity to become one of the top ranking racing facilities in the United Kingdom.
 The local corporation purchased over 293 acres of land at £500,000, plunging the future of the course in doubt.
 However, the Levy Board funded improvements to the location and gave a lease to Racecourse Holdings Trust for a small sum.